 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
 Healing time following surgery varies from person to person and is based on a variety of factors, such as hardness of bone.
 In some cases, implants may be restored immediately after they are placed.

-For the first three to six months following the surgery, dental implants are beneath the surface of the gums gradually bonding with the jawbone.
+For the first three to six months following the surgery, dental implants may be beneath the surface of the gums gradually bonding with the jawbone.
 You should be able to wear temporary dentures and eat a soft diet at this time.
 At the same time, your restorative dentist designs the final bridgework or denture that will ultimately improve both function and aesthetics.

 The left front tooth was broken and replaced with a Dental Implant.